ABOUT RIOT STAGE

 We periodically hold auditions for new company members.
 If you are interested in joining the Riot Stage Company, follow us on Facebook or subscribe to our enewsletter to stay updated on audition dates and everything that we do!

-The Riot Stage Ensemble is made possible with support from Moreland City Council and Oxygen Youth Space.
+The Riot Stage Ensemble is made possible with support from Moreland City Council's Arts Investment Program and Oxygen Youth Space.

 KAT CORNWELL - DIRECTOR